scortijo/sandra.cortijo/files/Chromatin.md

 ![](../images/Cortijo_smb_chromatin.png)

-Figure from Cortijo et al., 2019 showing the distribution of the chromatin mark H3K27me3 and the histone variant H2A.Z at
+Figure from Cortijo et al., 2019 showing the distribution of the chromatin mark H3K27me3 and the histone variant H2A.Z at genes with a high inter-plant variability (HVG in blue), genes with a low level of inter-plant variability (LVG in green) and random genes (in grey).